simonmortensen23/Project1/README.md

 ### The Myths and Facts section

 - The Myts and Facts section will allow the user to get a crash course of the viking age through the video.
-- The myth & facts boxes interactive and will redirect you to a youtube video when clicked
+- The myth & facts boxes interactive and will redirect you to a youtube video when clicked.

 ![image](https://user-images.githubusercontent.com/43667190/147686927-e20f90c0-5c42-4917-ac07-a6637f7b9cd8.png)